 What’s in the Sit Down Forklift TTT Course?

 For both electric forklift and internal combustion forklifts.
-Our Sit-Down Forklift Safety Training course is OSHA compliant.
+Our Sit-Down Forklift Safety Training course is OSHA Aligned.
 This presentation includes intermittent practice quiz questions to prepare for the final written exam included with the course.
 In addition to the written exam, this course also includes a checklist for employers to use when administering a practical exam as required by OSHA.

 Training Scope: Each class contains the following information: